Partnering with clients to provide on-demand contract lawyers, giving in-house legal teams the confidence to be agile.

-Jen is a highly sought after trainer because of her ability to demystify the law and provide Boards, management, and staff with practical guidance on employment law, grievance investigation, appropriate workplace behaviour (including discrimination, harassment and bullying), and occupational health and safety.
-Jen’s engaging training sessions are tailored to each client's specific needs and are delivered in combination with the development and preparation of clients' internal policies and procedures and strategies – thereby improving compliance and workplace performance.
+Jen is a highly sought after trainer because of her ability to demystify the law and provide Boards, management, and staff with practical guidance on employment law, grievance investigation, appropriate workplace behaviour (including discrimination, harassment and bullying), and work health and safety.
+Jen’s engaging training sessions are tailored to each client's specific needs and are delivered in combination with the development and preparation of clients' internal policies and procedures and strategies – improving workplace performance and compliance.

 Areas of expertise include:

 Jen has particular expertise in advising schools on all aspects of employment law, as well as discrimination issues regarding students and staff, safety and duty of care issues and dealing with child protection allegations.
-She has acted for the Association of Independent Schools in NSW for more than 15 years, and also advises numerous English language colleges.
+She has acted for the Association of Independent Schools in NSW for almost 20 years and sits on their Employee Relations Committee.
 Jen was the lead adviser to the Association of Independent Schools in NSW on industrial strategy for its member schools following the two most recent and substantial legislative reforms.
 Her advice included assisting in the development of a new model for remuneration and progression based on achievement of professional standards.

 Jen provides a holistic approach to her client's employment related needs – working with them to achieve integrated and consistent contracts of employment, policies, industrial instruments and training.
 She provides both strategic advice about employment related issues as well as providing a sounding board, safety net and extra pair of hands for her clients' HR teams as they manage their strategic and day to day challenges.
 Jen has particular expertise in providing guidance and support in relation to performance management, handling difficult grievances and dealing with termination of employment, including litigation.
 Jen has guided her clients through major restructures and sales and purchases of business.
 Jen is an experienced and effective litigator.